angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 ### Applying the Schema to our Form

-To use the schema, we pass it as the second parameter to the `form()` function:
+To use the schema, we simply pass it as the second parameter to the `form()` function:

 ```typescript
 // ...